-The ACMF believe that it is critical to create an outlet for youth in detention to express themselves in a positive way rather than self harm or violence.
-Weekly programs are held in all but 2 detention centres across Australia, mentoring these young men and women through the magic of music.
-The classes are smaller than the school programs due to security reasons, but the impact is still huge.
+The ACMF believe that it is critical to create an outlet for youth in detention to express themselves in a positive way, to engage with each other and their teachers in a co-operative, creative environment that will enhance their self-esteem ability to make a positive contribution to society.
+Weekly programs are held in detention centres across Australia, mentoring these young men and women through the magic of music.
+The classes are smaller than the school programs but the impact is still huge.
 We have many examples of detainees who are now on release and enrolled in training programs for the music industry such as audio engineering.
-Classes take participants through the stages of songwriting, performance and recording their songs.

 - Mental health benefits

 These weekly sessions have proven to reduce aggression, self-harm, violence and negativity and to enhance creative expression, self esteem and positivity.
 Given the relatively small size of these classes, the mentoring is exceptionally powerful, making an observable impact on the young men and women involved.
 Youth are taught many different aspects of creativity and musical expression, including songwriting, performance and recording.
 Through these mentoring sessions and musical therapy, many of the youth when released, go on to become enrolled in training programs for the Australian music industry.

 ACMF Programs contribute to our students' moral and social development.
 Through successful learning experiences and the opportunity to contribute to a team, students gain a deeper understanding of the nature and purpose of their lives and how they can make a positive contribution to society.
 The increased self-esteem and faith in their own ability following participation in the ACMF program is clearly visible even in the initial stages of the program.
 Our students benefit from the respect that is generated within their peer group as a result of their work together as a tam.
 This is a direct result of the respect the Banton Brothers extend to the girls fostering a collaborative, creative environment contusive to the production of quality music and self-expression.

 James Opie, Principal at Juniperina Juvenile Justice Centre, NSW